Learn Japanese - Lesson 7: This, That, That (Over There) Adjectives

-Objective: To read & write sentences using この, その, あの.
+Objective: Learn to read & write sentences using この, その, あの.

 Key Words